 When building a new system on AWS we are faced with three architectural choices around application packaging, runtime service and load balancing service.
 This article looks at these three options, and concludes that the Amazon EC2 Container Service provides the best architectural option for today's applications.

-Feature flags can superpower development, allowing faster features.
-But they can also be the worst kind of technical debt if misused or mismanaged.
-This article walks us through some horror stories of feature flags gone bad, and lessons learned.
+Feature flags can superpower development.
+But they can also be the worst kind of technical debt when mismanaged.
+The article tells us some horror stories of feature flags gone bad and lessons learned.
+1

 Bimodal IT has been supported by many and criticized by many.
 InfoQ reached out to enterprise experts to dig deeper into the pros and cons of this strategy and how/when/if is it applicable.